Spending a week in an overwater bungalow is a surreal experience. Our yard was the Pacific Ocean, a giant aquarium we could explore at any time.

-The water was calm and it was quiet…except for the roosters.
-At the our end bungalow we had a weak WiFi signal, but we couldn’t escape the crows of the roosters.
-Wrapped in our Hilton robes, sipping espresso from our tiny mugs, we would sit and wait for the first ray of sunlight.
-There wasn’t a chance we were going to miss this view.
+The water was calm, and it was quiet…except for the roosters.
+At the end bungalow we had a weak WiFi signal, but couldn’t escape the crowing.
+Wrapped in our Hilton robes, sipping espresso from our tiny mugs, we sat and waited for the first ray of sunlight.
+There wasn’t a chance we were missing that view.

 7:00am: Breakfast at Arii Vahine Restaurant

 Traveling Gingerbread Tip: Sign up for the Hilton Honors Reward Program.
-As Honor members we both received free breakfast the duration of our stay (a savings of $50 per person each day).
+As Honor members we both received free breakfast the duration of our stay (a daily savings of $50 per person).

 8:00am: Back to the overwater bungalow

 One afternoon, we saw the tail of a Humpback Whale just beyond the reef from our overwater bungalow.
-Being the end bungalow we were next to the overlook and considered it as an extension of our home.
-It was a great location to watch the sunset, drink champagne as we searched the lagoon for Sting Rays, and laugh with those attempting paddelboarding for the first time.
+Being the end bungalow, we were next to the overlook and considered it as an extension of our home.
+It was a great location to watch the sunset, drink champagne as we searched the lagoon for Stingrays, and laugh with those attempting paddle boarding for the first time.

-Due to the clear water and amount of coral in Mo’orea, we agree this was the best snorkeling experience to date.
+Due to the clear water and amount of coral in Mo’orea, we agree this was our best snorkeling experience so far.
 We were so buoyant in the water we snorkeled for hours.
-We didn’t even need an underwater camera to capture pictures of sea life, but with one we were able to get some amazing photos.
+We didn’t need an underwater camera to capture pictures of sea life, but with one we were able to get some amazing photos.
 We identified some of the fish to the best of our abilities.

 12:00pm: Paddle boarding or kayaking